Dark River: The Fannie Lou Hamer Story

 Dark River: The Fannie Lou Hamer Story is a full-length opera by Mary Watkins about Fannie Lou Hamer, the daughter of sharecroppers who was one of the first African-Americans to register to vote in Mississippi.
 She became a leader in the Student Non-Violent Coordinating Committee and the Mississippi Freedom Democratic Party and endured death threats, beatings, and imprisonment in order to obtain voting rights for her people.

-Click on the icons below to watch the video trailer, listen to audio excerpts, or get more information about the upcoming East Coast premiere at Mount Holyoke College, composer Mary Watkins, the plot of the opera, and ways that you can donate.
+You can watch archival video clips from the April 2014 production at Mount Holyoke College on the WomenArts YouTube channel, or you can click on the icons below to watch the video trailer from the original Oakland Opera Theater production, listen to audio excerpts, or get more information about the recent East Coast premiere at Mount Holyoke College, composer Mary Watkins, the plot of the opera, and ways that you can donate.

 Consisting of 2 acts and 22 scenes, the opera is structured as an ensemble piece.
 It is sung by a 15 member chorus and 3 principal singers.
 Although the music is in a classical format, it is infused with distinctive flavors of jazz, blues and gospel, an interweaving of diverse styles that reflects the times perfectly.
 A chamber orchestra version of Dark River was performed in November 2009 by the Oakland Opera Company in collaboration with California State University East Bay and directed by Darryl V. Jones.